BitcoinDesign/Guide/guide/inheritance-wallet/wallet-creation.md

 #### Inheritance keys

-The inheritance key set is create in a very similar way as the primary key set: by adding the extended public keys from David’s, Christinas and Edward’s signing devices.

-The application allows them to use their own phones to add their signing devices to the wallet.
-Alternatively, they could transmit their public keys to Alice and Bob over a secure channel.
+The inheritance keys are added in the same way.
+Christina, David and Edward also use their own phones to add their signing devices to the wallet.
+Alternatively, they could have transmitted their public keys to Alice and Bob over a secure channel.

-In the background, our application marks these keys as inheritance keys.
-The app will then keep track of whether the inheritance key set is unlocked or not and manages wallet access accordingly, on the application layer.
+In the background, our application marks their keys as inheritance keys.
+The app then keeps track of whether the inheritance key set is unlocked or not and manages wallet access accordingly, on the application layer.
 This allows David, Christina and Edward to participate in the setup from the beginning without compromising the financial privacy of the parents.

 {% include image-gallery.html pages = page.images_add-inheritance-keys %}

-The benefit of everybody using our application from the beginning is that it allows the family to conveniently perform key checks remotely and in regular intervals.
+An added benefit of everybody using our application from the beginning is that it allows the family to conveniently perform key checks remotely and in regular intervals.

 On top of that, the children don't have to set up anything more or run through a dedicated recovery process when the time comes.
 The app just unlocks the wallet so that they can move the funds to another wallet.

+It is important to note, however, that it is not required for everybody to use our app.
+The underlying wallet can be recovered using other wallet applications.
 We will cover this topic in more detail in a later chapter.

 ## Finalizing the wallet

 After all of the keys have been added, Bob and Alice can proceed to create the wallet.
 They review it the details and hit "create wallet".

 On the confirmation screen, they are asked to download the wallet backup kit.
-The couple doesn't want to deal with the backup right now, so they decide to skip it for now. after all, are no funds in the wallet yet.
+The couple doesn't want to deal with the backup right now, so they decide to skip it.
+After all, are no funds in the wallet yet.

 {% include image-gallery.html pages = page.images_finalize-wallet %}